Dental Care & Hygiene Tips For Kids

-- Provide opportunities for your baby to mouth safe toys or objects such as teethers or small spoons.
-These help to build your baby’s awareness of sensations in his mouth.
+- Let your child play with safe toys or objects such as teethers or small spoons in their mouths.
+These help to build their awareness of sensations in the mouth;

-- Use an adult fingertip toothbrush made of silicon or rubber or a wet cloth to provide gentle pressure on the gums, tips and tongue.
-That will help your baby get accustomed to oral sensations.
+- Use a fingertip, toothbrush made of silicon or rubber or a wet cloth to provide gentle pressure on the gums, tips and tongue.
+That will help your baby get accustomed to oral sensations;

 - Allow your baby to play with a child-friendly toothbrush.
-That enables exploration of his mouth and the sensation that comes with brushing his teeth.
+That enables exploration in the mouth and the sensation that comes with brushing their teeth.

 Toddlers & Pre-Schoolers (3-6 Years)

-Dental care during this phase is vital for your child’s general health.
+Dental care during this phase is vital for your child’s general health and primary teeth.
 Your child must start cleaning their teeth twice a day.
-You should aim for your child to begin brushing parts of their teeth themselves, and you should assist them in more thorough tooth brushing and flossing.
+You should aim for them to begin brushing parts of their teeth themselves, and assist them in more thorough tooth brushing and flossing.

-Here are a few tips on how you can teach your child proper brushing habits:
+Here are a few tips on how you can teach proper brushing habits:

-- Use a soft bristle, age-appropriate toothbrush, and a small amount of fluoride toothpaste (rice grain size for under three years and pea-size for 3-6 years).
-It is crucial to refrain from using too much toothpaste as it may increase the risk of splotchy or streaky teeth when older.
+- Use a soft-bristle toothbrush and a small amount of fluoride toothpaste (rice grain size for under three years and pea-size for 3-6 years).
+It is crucial to refrain from using too much toothpaste as it may increase the risk of splotchy or streaky teeth when older;

-- Encourage your child to brush his teeth by role-playing on a doll or teddy.
+- Encourage your child to brush their teeth by role-playing on a doll or teddy;

-- Allow your child to choose novelty toothbrushes (with your child’s favourite cartoon characters or ones that light up).
-That will make him more willing to brush his teeth and make them feel good about practising good oral care.
+- Choose novelty toothbrushes (with your child’s favourite cartoon characters or toothbrushes that light up).
+That will make them more willing to brush their teeth and practise good oral care;

-- Lead by example and demonstrate that you are brushing your teeth as well (and that you care about your oral health).
+- Lead by example, showing them when you are brushing your teeth as well;

-- Encourage your child to read books and sing songs about tooth brushing.
+- Encourage them to read books and sing songs about tooth brushing;

-- Provide a mirror so that your child can see his mouth during brushing.
+- Provide a mirror so that your child can see their mouth when brushing;

 - Practise spitting out small amounts of water.